 Nozzle is best known as a rank-tracking powerhouse, but its clustering module quietly punches above its weight.
 Because the tool already collects granular SERP snapshots every 15 minutes, it can group keywords with live overlap data and then keep tracking each cluster's visibility over time.

 Tweak similarity thresholds, pick country or language, tag clusters, and push winning groups straight into ongoing rank-tracking views, no CSV gymnastics required.
+The ability to monitor cluster-level performance over weeks and months makes Nozzle a strong choice for teams that want to measure the SEO impact of topic clustering, not just plan it.

 Ideal for agencies or in-house teams that need continuous monitoring of both individual keywords and broader topical performance in one dashboard.
+If your workflow involves clustering websites across multiple client accounts and reporting on aggregate visibility, Nozzle's shared workspaces and tag system keep everything organized.

 Base plan starts at $59 /mo for 500 tracked keywords; pay-as-you-go credits cover larger portfolios without a long-term contract.